qpleple/wordpress-on-dotcloud/README.md

     dotcloud create myblog
     dotcloud push myblog
     dotcloud push myblog # dotcloud issue: database not ready at first push

-Then, push local modifications to remote server with :

-    dotcloud push myblog

-Note that remote ``wp-content/`` will not be overwritten. so uploaded static files will be kept and local plugins and themes will not be pushed remotely.
+Note that after the first push, remote ``wp-content/`` will not be overwritten by a new push:

+- uploaded static files will be kept
+- new local plugins and themes will be pushed remotely
+- modifications to existing plugins and themes will be ignored remotely

 Under the hood
 ==============